aspose-3d/Aspose.3D-API-References/english/net/aspose.threed.formats/objsaveoptions/axissystem/_index.md

 ---
 ## ObjSaveOptions.AxisSystem property

-Gets or sets the axis system in the exported stl file.
+Gets or sets the axis system in the exported file.

 ```csharp
 public AxisSystem AxisSystem { get; set; }